 As desperate as my life situation felt at the time, it was holding the key to a wonderful journey of self-discovery that I’m sure I would never have embarked upon if it hadn’t been for such intense suffering.

 Since a very early age I always aimed to be the best I could at whatever I did and my career was no exception.
 Having always wanted to be a radio presenter, I started in hospital radio and worked my way up the ladder in the world of radio to present for many of the UK’s best known radio stations including: Radio Caroline, Capital Radio in London and BBC Local Radio.
 After ten years of working as a broadcaster I became disillusioned with the industry and decided to change career.

 Bupa, the UK’s leading private healthcare provider, became my next employer and here I quickly rose high in the ranks becoming one of their top salespeople.
 This job brought financial reward for my achievements and such recognition as being invited to present my ‘Sales Success Story’ at their National Sales Conference.

 I bought the dream home and car and for a while really thought I’d made it but that feeling didn’t last long.
 With all the acclaim and wealth that I’d achieved I still wasn’t happy, my life felt meaningless and hollow.
 Eventually my health started failing me and I was diagnosed with M.E/Chronic Fatigue Syndrome.

-In hindsight, I see this illness was my body’s way of trying to stop me following the conditioning which had been running my life and getting me to connect with my true purpose on this planet.
-It was time to leave a job which was no longer serving me, to give up some of the people in my life that were draining my energy and to change many other aspects of how I was living, but I didn’t listen.
+In hindsight, I see this illness was my body’s way of trying to stop me following the conditioning which had been running my life for years, and getting me to connect with my true purpose.
+It was time to leave a job which was no longer serving me, to give up some of the people in my life that were draining my energy, and to change many other aspects of how I was living, but I didn’t listen.